lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4>Analytic Function Example</h4>

-This example uses a table containing transaction information.
+This example uses a table that contains transaction information.
 The layout is as follows:
 * Column 1: transaction ID
 * Column 2: account number
 * Column 3: transaction amount